junhong420/junhong_WAD_Assignment1/README.md

 ^Rooms will be added

-//function 2: check total number of rooms<br>
+- **Function 2: Check total number of rooms**<br>
-//enter the following console to check number of rooms added<br>
+- Enter the following console to check number of rooms added <br>

 ```
 console.log(hotelManagement.checkNumberOfRooms());
 ```

+^Total number of rooms will be shown

-// function 3: add staff member<br>
+- **Function 3: Add staff member**<br>
-//enter the following console to add staff member with the parameters of name and the position for each staff<br>
+- Enter the following console to add staff member with the parameters of name and the position for each staff<br>

 ```
 console.log(hotelManagement.addStaffMember('John','Manager'));